samanshirdell/ShoppingStore/README.md

 python shopping_cart.py
 Follow the Prompts: The script will guide you through the process.
 You can:

-`View Products`: Type "report" to see available products and prices.
+View Products: Type "report" to see available products and prices.
-`Access Options`: Type "options" to view or modify your shopping cart.
+Access Options: Type "options" to view or modify your shopping cart.
-`Add Items`: Choose products to add and specify quantities.
+Add Items: Choose products to add and specify quantities.
-`View Cart`: See the items currently in your cart.
+View Cart: See the items currently in your cart.
-`Remove Items`: Select and remove items from your cart.
+Remove Items: Select and remove items from your cart.
-`Exit`: Type "Exit" to close the program.
+Exit: Type "Exit" to close the program.
 Welcome to the shopping cart

 Example